Balls Contact Play

 Pair of contact bolas:

-Pair of POIs with at each end a contact ball of diameter 80mm having a mass of 150 gr.
-On this model, the tips are made of plastic and are rounded.
+Pair of POIs with a 150g diameter contact ball at each end.
+On this model, the tips are made of plastic and are rounded in shape.

-The CONTACT POI ( contact bolas ) represents the latest innovation in Bolas.
-These bolas are ideal for isolations, throws and rolling on the body.
+The CONTACT POI ( contact bolas ) represents the latest innovation in bolas.
+These bolas are ideal for isolations, throws, and rolls on the body.

 - Ball diameter: 80mm.